hawtio/website/src/docs/overview-v2.md

 <strong>TO BE UPDATED:</strong> This document still refers to old information that needs to be updated
 </div>

-The main goals for 2.x are to update to a more recent AngularJS version as well as Bootstrap and PatternFly.
+The main goals for 2.x are to update to a more recent AngularJS version as well as Bootstrap and Patternfly.
 We also need to enable folks to re-use parts of the console.
 Currently in 1.x there's a few options to customize the existing console:

 * Hide and arrange tabs via the preferences panel in the console itself
 * Add a vendor.js file or load a plugin that customizes the perspective plugin's configuration
-* Build a sliced up Hawtio app.js via [hawtio-custom-app](https://github.com/hawtio/hawtio/tree/master/hawtio-custom-app)
+* Build a sliced up hawtio app.js via [hawtio-custom-app](https://github.com/hawtio/hawtio/tree/master/hawtio-custom-app)

 Hawtio 2.x introduces the possibility of packaging up hawtio plugins as bower components.
 Some advantages are: